Ferrall Residency Week 1

 I went to Bagels and More and got an Itallian sandwich.
 The woman working there said they had been open for 20 years and showed me their vintage bread cutter machine because she thought the Itallian rolls looked a bit sad that day.

-3 students showed up.
-2 seniors and one sophomore.
-I taught a line dance, pieces of tere's choreography adapted to a different language, and then pieces of a solo I created for Stunning!.
-The students were hilarious, eager, and exited to be challenged.
-We ended up just introducing them to the green screen video idea and talking about Beloit, about the dance program, about out hometowns, and I told them they were all welcomed to be a part of the piece if they were able to commit to the schedule.
+I ended up just barely introducing the green screen video process when we started just talking about Beloit, about the dance program, about out hometowns, and I told them they were all welcomed to be a part of the piece if they were able to commit to the schedule.

 Cheers, goodnight.